Hit-and-Run Accidents Have Increased a Staggering 60% Since 2009

 What to Do if You Are injured in a Hit-and-Run Accident

 Injuries from a vehicle collision can be devastating.
-But, when at-fault drivers do the right thing and stop, and provide required information including their insurance company identification, at least the injured person can be compensated for their medical bills, lost wages, and other damages they suffer.
+When at-fault drivers do the right thing and stop, and provide required information including their insurance company identification, the injured person can then be compensated for their medical bills, lost wages, and other damages they suffer.
 If you were injured in a hit-and-run accident, you know how life-changing it can be to accumulate medical bills while you are out of work and believe there is nowhere for you to turn for compensation.
 This is a time to contact a hit and run attorney to assist you with collecting from your own insurance policy under your uninsured motorist provision.
 Contact the Blumenshine Law Group for a free consultation and answers to your questions.
+(312)766-1000.